 Yearly preventive care (well-child) visits that include height, weight and body mass index measurements, developmental screenings, behavioral assessments and medical history are covered, as well as the screenings, tests, counseling and vaccines2 listed below.
-Note: Vaccines administered at a pharmacy are not authorized in New York State for persons under age 18, with the exception of the influenza (flu) vaccine and the COVID-19 vaccine.
-The influenza vaccine may be administered by pharmacists to persons ages two and older.
+Note: Vaccines administered at a pharmacy are not authorized under New York State Law for persons under age 18, with the exception of the influenza (flu) vaccine.
+Additional vaccines may be administered under federal quidelines.
 Please visit NYSHIP Online and view topics under "What's New" for information on the COVID-19 vaccine.